apache/trafficserver/doc/admin-guide/plugins/gzip.en.rst

 Configuration
 =============

+This plugin can be used as either global plugin or remap plugin.
-This plugin is enabled globally for |TS| by adding the following to your :file:`plugin.config`::
+It can be enabled globally for |TS| by adding the following to your :file:`plugin.config`::

     gzip.so